MagneticPanda/monitor-audio-leakage/README.md

     - The second task state will poll the `COMPLETED - AGENT` states without a `RecordState` field and update accordingly

 > The `State` field of these records are updated using the `DescribeContact` API.
 The `RecordingState` field is updated by checking the recording bucket.
+> *This can be altered to every 1 minute if the solution is not cost sensitive

 ### `DescribeContact` API Responses
 #### [Completed] Spoke to agent